ldtteam/MinecoloniesWiki/source/workers/fisherman.md

 **Note**: The Fisherman will require a body of water of a minimum of 7 x 7 x 1 block deep for the Fisherman to be able to work.
 And it must be near his hut.

-**Hint**: You can give the Fisherman an enchanted fishing rod an reap the benefits of the treasures he/she will be catching for you.
+**Hint**: You can give the Fisherman an enchanted fishing rod **_(only when the Hut is level 5)_** and reap the benefits of the treasures he/she will be catching for you.
 Also, the higher the level of the "Fisherman's Hut" is, the higher the level of "loot" he will be fishing out.